ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

   Since the default format for the DATE data type differs among source databases, Migration Center specifies a comment which includes the DEFAULT keyword in the CREATE TABLE statement, instead of the default value.
 If necessary, the user must manually set the default value later on, by referring to the comment.
 However, if the source database is the one among the MySQL, TimesTen or CUBRID, Migration Center automatically converts default values as shown below.
 - The default value specified with a function
   A function which is listed in the following table is converted accordingly, only if the function is exclusively specified as the default value in the source database.
 Other functions or expressions of a complex form are converted without being changed.
 If necessary, the user must manually change them later on.
-- The default value specified with Identity
-  Since Altibase does not support the Identity column feature, a sequence is automatically created to replace the Identity.
-The column’s default value is then set to the .nextval of the generated sequence.
-- The default value specified with DEFAULT ON NULL clause
-  Altibase does not support the DEFAULT ON NULL feature, so a default value is assigned and a NOT NULL constraint is added to the column.

 #### Oracle to Altibase